 Workflow Actions in Import and Export Scenarios

-A workflow is a process of changing the state of an entity as a result of a user performing an action.
+A workflow is a depiction of the ways the state of a record created on a particular MYOB Acumatica form changes as a result of specific user interactions on the form and other events.
 A workflow action changes the state of an entity.
-For example, the status of an opportunity can be changed based on the actions a user has performed on the opportunity.
+For example, the status of an opportunity can be changed based on the actions a user has performed on this opportunity.
 For an MYOB Acumatica form, a predefined workflow or a custom workflow can be defined in the system.
-For more information about workflows and workflow actions, see Action Configuration: General Information in the Customization Guide.
+For more information about workflows and workflow actions, see Action Configuration: General Information.

-To specify the particular state of an entity by using an import or export scenario, you need to use workflow actions in the scenarios.
+To specify the particular state of a record by using an import or export scenario, you need to use workflow actions in the scenarios.
 In this topic, you can find information about the use of workflow actions in import and export scenarios.

 Workflow Actions in a Mapping

-To specify a workflow action in a mapping on the Import Scenarios (SM206025) or Export Scenarios (SM207025) form, you can use one of the following approaches:
+To specify a workflow action in a mapping on the Export Scenarios (SM207025) form, you can use one of the following approaches:

-• Select the summary object as the target object (in an import scenario) or the source object (in an export scenario), and specify the action name in the Field / Action Name column.
-This is the standard way to call actions in import and export scenarios.
+• Select the Summary object as the source object, and specify the action name in the Field or Action column.
+This is the standard way to call actions in export scenarios.
 For details, see Actions in Import Scenarios.

-• Select the summary object as the target object (in an import scenario) or the source object (in an export scenario), select the <Action: Transition> action in the Field / Action Name column, and specify the type of transition that corresponds to the workflow action in the Source Field / Value column (for an import scenario) or the Target Field / Value column (for an export scenario).
+• Select the Summary object as the source object, select the <Action: Transition> action in the Field or Action column, and specify the type of transition that corresponds to the workflow action in the Target Field or Value column.
 With this approach, you can use a formula to specify the type of transition.

 Conditional Workflow Actions

-To implement conditions in workflow actions, you use the <Action: Transition> action in the Field / Action Name column and a formula in the Source Field / Value column (for an import scenario).
+To implement conditions in workflow actions, you use the <Action: Transition> action in the Field or Action column and a formula in the Source Field or Value column (for an import scenario).

 Suppose that you want to import an invoice that has the On Hold status and that has multiple detail lines.
 Further suppose that when you create an invoice on an MYOB Acumatica form, the status of this invoice is Open.
 That is, on the Accounts Receivable Preferences (AR101000) form, the Hold Documents on Entry check box is cleared.